jahvi/generator-htmlemail/README.md

 The name and email address of the account where the test email will be sent.

 ### Sources

-This generator comes with a customized version of the [HTML Email Boilerplate](http://htmlemailboilerplate.com/).

 Sources are located in the `app` folder: